Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 * **nuclei_gnu**: default, it will choose nuclei gnu toolchain, distributed with Nuclei Toolchain, see ``Build/toolchain/nuclei_gnu.mk``.
 * **nuclei_llvm**: supported, nuclei customized extensions not yet supported, distributed with Nuclei Toolchain, see ``Build/toolchain/nuclei_llvm.mk``.
 * **terapines**: supported, see ``Build/toolchain/nuclei_gnu.mk``, and it depends on the toolchain vendor about the supported extensions, if you want to take a try with it, just visit https://www.terapines.com/ and request an terapines toolchain evaluation, or you can take a try with Nuclei Studio >= 2024.06.

+To learn about how to use Nuclei RISC-V Toolchain, you can refer to https://doc.nucleisys.com/nuclei_tools/

 If you want to add support for your own toolchain which is based on gcc/llvm, you can refer to above toolchain support makefile.